hazelcast/hazelcast-reference-manual/src/HotRestartPersistence.md

 - ability to use Hot Restart on cloud environments easily.
 Sometimes cloud providers do not preserve IP addresses on restart or after shutdown.
 Also it is possible to startup whole cluster on a different set of machines.
 - ability to copy production data to test environment, so that a more functional test cluster can bet setup

 Unfortunately having different number of CPU cores is not that straightforward.
-Hazelcast partition threads, by default, will use a heuristic from the number of cores e.g. `# of partition threads = # of CPU cores`.
+Hazelcast partition threads, by default, will use a heuristic from the number of cores, e.g., `# of partition threads = # of CPU cores`.
 When Hazelcast member is started on a server with a different CPU core count, number of Hazelcast partition threads will change and that will make Hot Restart fail during startup.
 Solution is to explicitly set number of Hazelcast partition threads (`hazelcast.operation.thread.count` system property) and Hot Restart `parallelism` configuration and use the same parameters on the new server.
 For setting system properties see [System Properties section](#system-properties).

 ### Hot Restart Persistence Design Details